livepeer/verification-classifier/README.md

 - if OCSVM prediction is "Untampered", return "Untampered"
 - otherwise, return CatBoost model prediction

-The goal is to reduce the number of False Positives (tamper) to prevent wrongfully penalizing transcoder nodes.
+The goal is to reduce the number of False Positives to prevent wrongfully penalizing transcoder nodes.
 OCSVM model is expected to have higher precision (low FP) on novel data.
-If OCSVM predicts the observation is an inlier (not tampered), we'll go with it, otherwise we'll use supervised model output.
+If OCSVM predicts the observation is an inlier, we'll go with it, otherwise we'll use supervised model output.

 # Repository structure
 ## 1. Bulk video data generation: YT8M_Downloader